 edit Preparation Method

 On the other hand, apple juice undergoes an enzymatic or centrifugal clarification.
 During this step, the starch and pectin are removed.
 Pasteurization follows as a final step before bottling.
 Apple juice is bottled in glass, plastic, or metal containers for use by the consumer.
 The entire process from apple to juice gives apple juice a longer shelf life than apple cider.
+Here's a video on how apple juice is made:

 Apple cider may be made into hard cider through fermentation.